Roy Kerr: Awards and honours

 In 2008 Kerr was appointed to the Yevgeny Lifshitz ICRANet Chair in Pescara, Italy.

 Fulvio Melia interviewed Kerr about his work on the solution for the book Cracking the Einstein Code: Relativity and the Birth of Black Hole Physics published in 2009.
 Kerr contributed an "Afterword" of two and a half pages.

 In 2012, it was announced that Kerr would be honoured by the Albert Einstein Society in Switzerland with the 2013 Albert Einstein Medal.
 He is the first New Zealander to receive the prestigious award.

 In December 2015, the University of Canterbury awarded Kerr an honorary Doctor of Science.

-In May 2016, Kerr was awarded the Crafoord Prize in Astronomy by The Royal Swedish Academy of Sciences.
+In 2025 he was awarded the Dirac Medal (ICTP).

 Personal life

 Kerr is married to Margaret.
 In 2022, after 9 years in Tauranga they returned to Christchurch, where they now reside.
 Kerr was a notable bridge player representing New Zealand internationally in the mid-1970s.
 He was co-author of the Symmetric Relay System, a bidding system in contract bridge.